leandromoreira/lua-resty-dynacode/README.md

 # Lua Resty Dynacode

-An openresty library provigin dynamic (via JSON/API) load of lua code into the nginx/openresty.
+An openresty library provisioning dynamic (via JSON/API) load of lua code into the nginx/openresty.

 # How